djmin43/react-playground/hook-lib/check-list.md

 1. Do I ever need 'dependency' for library?
    1. 'dev dependency' for development of the library
-   2. 'peer depedency' for the library user
+   2. 'peer dependency' for the library user

 2. Types
    1. what is 'types' in package.json